9 Yoga Poses for a Dose of Stress Relief

 - Press your fingertips down and pull your forearms forward while keeping your hands flat.

-- Rotate your biceps forward and spread your fingers wide, while rolling your arms towards the front.
+- Rotate your biceps forward and spread your fingers wide, while rolling your arms toward the front.

 - Take a deep breath and pull your toes forward, stretching your back but keeping it as straight as you can.